ernestoresende/ernestoresende/README.md

 ## Hey there 👋

 I'm Ernesto.
-I'm a product & experience-focused frontend engineer based in Brazil.

-Currently, I'm focused on private company projects that will soon be revealed to the public.
+I'm a Software Engineer specialized in building (and occasionally designing) digital experiences.
+Highly focused on the JavaScript ecosystem and serverless environments.